swiftlang/swift-evolution/proposals/0289-result-builders.md

 static func buildVirtualFor<S: Sequence, T>(_ sequence: S, @escaping (S.Element) -> T) -> ForEach<S, T> { ... }
 ```

 Such a facility could be used to map the language's `for..in` syntax to a lazily-evaluated construct like SwiftUI's [`ForEach`](https://developer.apple.com/documentation/swiftui/foreach).
-Similar builder functions would need to be developed for each supported syntax, e.g., `if` statements where the condition and then/else blocks are provided via closures.
+Similar builder methods would need to be developed for each supported syntax, e.g., `if` statements where the condition and then/else blocks are provided via closures.

 Virtualized ASTs would be a powerful extension to result builders.
-However, they will require an additional set of builder functions that match more closely with the syntax of the function being transformed.
+However, they will require an additional set of builder methods that match more closely with the syntax of the function being transformed.

 ## Alternatives considered